nikostourvas/PopGenUtils/README.md

 useful statistics in forensic DNA analysis and in cultivar identification.
 - It provides a wrapper function for the calculation of Polymorphic Information Content via the package polysat for genind objects.
+- It provides an easy way to create a TreeMix input file for microsatellite data.

 You can find more info on how to use the package by typing in the R console: